 Apollo Bay’s Retro Cinema

 This retro 180 seater cinema space is located in the Main Hall of the Mechanics Institute – the local community center.
-Movies show at 3 pm, 5 pm and 7 pm on Tuesday, Wednesday and Thursday during the school holidays.
-Keep an eye on the website for listings.
+However, they have very listed hours and showings so keep an eye on the website for the movie times.

 Apollo Bay Festivals and Events